FAQs

 Can we send our child to camp via airplane?

 Yes, the Asheville airport is served by several airlines.
 We have a representative stationed at the airport throughout the day on opening and closing days.
 Due to the distance to and from camp from other airports, we are unable to transport campers to and from these locations.
+An additional transportation form is required for us to pick up your camper from the airport.
+There is a $50 per camper (each way) transportation fee for those flying children to and/or from camp.
+On Closing Day, we will only be able to service flights that are scheduled for 3 PM or earlier.
+Please do not schedule a flight home for your child on Closing Day after 3 PM.
+If you do, we will contact you to change your flight, at your expense.

 Where can we stay when we bring our camper to and from camp?